Clearwater Public Library System: Holdings

 The Clearwater Public Library System maintains a collection of books, e-books and e-audiobooks, music, DVDs, and video games.
-In addition to those items, access is expanded via services such as reserves within the wider Pinellas Public Library Cooperative and well as access to Overdrive and Hoopla, services that allow patrons to check out ebooks and digital audiobooks.
+In addition to those items, access is expanded via services such as reserves within the wider Pinellas Public Library Cooperative and well as access to Libby, Hoopla, and Kanopy, services that allow patrons to check out ebooks, digital audiobooks and stream videos.
 The library system also subscribes to databases that provide patrons with 24-7 access to journals, articles, and abstracts under several categories.

 In 2017, CPLS established the Thingamabrary collection, which consists of nonstandard items available for check out by the public.
 Thingamabrary holdings consists of items like ukuleles, tools, tech kits, board games, and bike locks.

+In 2023, the Countryside branch started the Clearwater Seed Library, where patrons can check out seeds for gardening.
+This collection was expanded in January 2024 when the East branch began a seed library.
+Varieties at each branch include vegetables, fruits, flowers, and herbs offered on a seasonal rotation.

+The Christine Wigfall Morris African American Collection is housed at the North Greenwood branch.
+The collection of African American literature and history consists of more than 4,300 items, including biographies, literature, magazines, music, and films.

+In 1962, the Clearwater Power Squadron Boating Club donated 300 books to the library in honor of Carl Robert Wickman, a fellow squadron member and author.
+This initial donation created the Wickman Collection of Books of the Sea, which is housed at the Main library.
+Over the years, the library and Power Squadron continued adding to the collection and it currently consists of more than 2,000 books focused on marine topics.

 The Clearwater Public Library System contains archives of historical local newspapers and photographs.
 The library also offers an archive of local historical yearbooks and city directories.

 In addition to these services, the Clearwater Public Library System also offers Maker Studios.
 These are makerspaces where patrons can design, create, and explore using library equipment, software, and resources.
 The Clearwater Main Library and the Clearwater Countryside Library are the two homes of the Maker Studios.
 The Clearwater Main Library offers four different Maker Studios: the Creation Studio for Arts and Design, the Discovery Studio of Creative Learning, the Innovation Studio of Technology and Business, and the Heritage Studio of Community Memory.
 Each offers classes, drop-in sessions, and one-on-one training.
 The Countryside Library has the Maker Studio titled Studio@Countryside, which offers computers with digital arts, video and audio post-production, and office productivity software.
 This studio requires a reservation.

+In 2020, the Heritage Studio began the Memvelope service.
+With this service, residents of Pinellas County can drop-off items to be digitized at no cost.
+A variety of formats are accepted for digitization, including VHS, cassettes, vinyl records, 16mm film, Super 8, photographs, and negatives.